dstndstn/gfa_reduce/README.md

 # directories

 ## py/scripts/
-miscellaneous scripts not intended to be used as part of production pipeline; includes code that generates calibration files in etc/, such as master biases, master flats, static bad pixel masks, dark images
+miscellaneous scripts not intended to be used as part of production pipeline; includes code that generates calibration files in etc/, such as master biases, master flats, static bad pixel masks

 ## py/ci_reduce/analysis/
-core image analysis such as source detection, centroid measurements, PSF fitting, flux measurements
+core image analysis such as source detection, centroid measurements, flux measurements

 ## py/ci_reduce/imred/
-convert raw images to reduced images
+utilities for converting raw images to reduced images

 ## py/ci_reduce/plotting/
-plotting utilities, for example overplotting circles at the locations of Gaia stars
+plotting utilities

 ## py/ci_reduce/xmatch/
 cross-matching utilities, such as for matching to Gaia or other external catalogs